Blurry CJK Fonts in Chromium Browsers on Windows

 “Yu Gothic makes my blog unreadable on Edge.
 I had to switch fonts manually.”

-• Reconfigure ClearType (run cttune.exe on Windows)
+• Reconfigure ClearType (run cttune.exe on Windows and follow the wizard)

 Summary: You’re Not Imagining It